 If you're on a budget but you don't want a beginner style guitar, the Fender Vintera Series is still quite affordable, and offers pro level playability at budget-friendly prices!

 Guitar tip: if you're playing punk or heavy metal, choose a Stratocaster HSS guitar, which comes with a humbucker pickup in the bridge position, for added power.

 The Telecaster, or "Tele", is a very traditional guitar, and great for traditional blues and rock'n'roll - after all, it's one of the earliest guitar models ever manufactured, predating the Strat.

-However, after the success of Franz Ferdinand a few years ago, this model started to get very popular with indie bands, and today it's one of the main choices for younger players - it's seemingly everywhere!
+This model is also very popular with indie bands, and today it's one of the main choices for younger players - it's seemingly everywhere!

-Once again, Eastcoast and Squier provide the best affordable models in that particular style, and are perfect for beginners, but something like the Squier Classic Vibe Thinline Telecaster is definitely good enough even for more experienced players.
+Once again, Antiquity and Squier Telecasters provide the best affordable models in that particular style, and are perfect for beginners, but something like the Squier Classic Vibe Series is definitely good enough even for more experienced players.

-If you can stretch your budget, an authentic Fender Telecaster is a better instrument, which'll last a lifetime - and some models are reasonably priced, such as the Fender Standard and Modern Player Telecaster models.
+If you can stretch your budget, an authentic Fender Telecaster is a better instrument, which will last a lifetime - and some models are reasonably priced, such as the Fender American Performer models.